KeeganM-GH/Udemy-course/docs.md

 This document is for a sample product known as the Toaster Knife.
 Patent has been approved, awaiting FDA approval.

-The Toaster Knife slices your bread and perfectly toasts it at the same time.
+The Toaster Knife slices your bread and adequately toasts it at the same time.
 For use only on loaves of bread!